Summer Internship Program

 If you're interested in a career in Extension, completing an internship will put you a big step ahead of the competition.
 We are constantly looking for talented individuals who want to enable people to improve their lives through an educational process that uses scientific knowledge focused on issues and needs.

-The listing of counties and cities with VCE internship opportunities are usually listed by mid-February.
+The listing of counties and cities with VCE internship opportunities are usually posted in mid-February.
 Applications are typically due by mid-March.
 Check the How to Apply website for specific dates.

 For more information about Extension internships, review the necessary job qualifications, check out the FAQ page and then get the application details from the How to Apply page.
-If you still have questions, contact Joe Hunnings, VCE director of professional development, at 540-231-9409 or e-mail email@example.com.
+If you still have questions, contact Cathy Sutphin, VCE Associate Director at 540-231-9347 or e-mail email@example.com.

 - Job Description and Qualifications